Russell Cave National Monument

 14,000 acres drain into Russell Cave

-Russell Cave is an archeological site with one of the most complete records of prehistoric cultures in the Southeast.
-In the 1950s, archeologists uncovered a large quantity of artifacts representing over 10,000 years of use in a single place.
-Today, Russell Cave National Monument helps bring to light many cultural developments of phenomenal human journeys.
+Russell Cave National Monument is an archeological site with one of the most complete records of prehistoric cultures in the Southeast.
+In the 1950s, archeologists uncovered a large quantity of artifacts representing 12,000 years of use in a single place.
+Although you cannot go in the cave, the discovered artifacts help bring to light many cultural developments of phenomenal human journeys.

 Map showing location of park.